nforgeio/neonKUBE/Doc/DOWNLOADS.md

 ```
   The package versions are in the second column the second column.

-5. Download the desired package like (specifying the desired version):
+5. Download the desired package (specifying the desired version), like:

 ```
 apt-get download docker-ce=5:18.09.0~3-0~ubuntu-xenial
 ```

+6. Use WinSCP to download the files to Windows.

-5. Rename the file to the standard format: **docker-ce-VERSION_DISTRO_CODENAME_REPOSITORY_amd64**, where:
+7. Rename the file to the standard format: **docker-VERSION-DISTRO-CODENAME-REPOSITORY_amd64**, where:

-  **VERSION** is the Docker version, like: **18.09.1**
+  **VERSION** is the *nice* Docker version, like: **18.09.1-ce**
   **DISTRO** identifies the Linux distribution, like: **ubuntu**
   **CODENAME** identifies the distribution version, like: **xenial**
   **REPOSITORY** identifies the source repository, like: **stable** or **edge**

+  Example: `docker-18.09.0-ce-ubuntu-xenial-stable-amd64.deb`

-6. Upload the file to S3 and make it public: https://s3-us-west-2.amazonaws.com/neonforge/neoncluster/FILENAME.deb
+8. Upload the file to S3 and make it public: https://s3-us-west-2.amazonaws.com/neonforge/neoncluster/FILENAME.deb

-7. Update the headend services (or simulated services for now) to include a Docker version to URL mapping.
+9. Update the headend services (or simulated services for now) to include a Docker version to URL mapping.